berislavlopac/unclogger/docs/index.md

-# Unclogger
+# Introduction

-`unclogger` is a simple library for customisable structured logging.
+**Unclogger** is a simple library for customisable structured logging.
 It mirrors the standard Python logging library API, with a few additional functionalities.

 !!!
-Info
+Info "Implementation detail"

-    Implementation detail: `unclogger` is using the [Structlog library](https://www.structlog.org) under the hood.
+    Unclogger is using the [Structlog library](https://www.structlog.org) under the hood.

+???
+Note

+    The JSON messages in examples below were formatted for convenience; in practice they are sent as a single line of text.

 ## Structured Loggers

-Passing keyword arguments to a log method will add them to the log data.
-Log data is converted to a JSON message before sending.

-**Note:** The JSON in examples below was formatted for convenience; in practice it is sent as a single line of text.
+Unclogger creates a logger object which adds one important functionality on top of the [standard logging library](https://docs.python.org/3/library/logging.html): in addition to a textual log message, any additional values passed to logging methods as keyword arguments will be included to the log context, along with a few standard fields:

+* `event`: The original textual log message.
+* `logger`: Name of the logger instance that created the message.
+* `level`: The [log level](https://docs.python.org/3/library/logging.html#logging-levels) of the message.
+* `timestamp`: Time date of the message in ISO 8601 format.

+The final logging context will be converted and emitted as a JSON-formatted message.

 !!!
 Example